This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 Why This Recipe Is So Good!

-• They are so easy and quick to make so they are the perfect appetizer for a crowd.
+• Quick & easy: They are so easy and quick to make so they are the perfect appetizer for a crowd.
 It only takes about 20 minutes to make a batch and the recipe is easily doubled.

-• You can make them ahead of time, perfect for if you are planning a big party!
+• Make ahead: You can make them ahead of time, perfect if you are planning a big party!

-• They are the perfect balance of creamy with a hint of tang, you can’t go wrong with this perfect deviled eggs recipe!
+• Classic flavors: They are the perfect balance of creamy with a hint of tang, you can’t go wrong with this perfect deviled eggs recipe!

 You just need a few simple ingredients for this easy deviled eggs recipe!

-• Eggs: Use fresh eggs and free run / organic if you can.
+• Large eggs: Use fresh eggs and free run / organic if you can.
 Learn how to cook perfectly hard boiled eggs.

-• Mayonnaise: I like to use regular fat mayo as it’s much creamier and richer, but you can use low fat if you prefer.
+• Mayonnaise: I like to use regular fat mayo as it’s much creamier and richer, but you can use low fat if you prefer or make your own homemade mayo.

-• Mustard: I like to use dijon mustard for added tang, you can also use American mustard if you prefer them milder in flavor.
+• Mustard: I like to use Dijon mustard for added tang, you can also use American yellow mustard if you prefer a milder flavor.

-• Salt and pepper: Add to taste to enhance the other flavors.
+• Kosher salt and ground black pepper: Add to taste to enhance the other flavors.

 • Garnish: I like to finish the eggs with a sprinkle of paprika and some fresh herbs, but there’s lots of other garnishes you can add, be sure to scroll don for more suggestions!